awesinine/aws-puppetized-railsapp/README.md

 # aws-puppetized-railsapp
 Interested in getting a small scale puppetized rails app with passenger setup within AWS?
 Here's a guide!
-_I'm editing this on the fly as I go with the aim to provide clear documentation._

 **There are some constraints for this project:**